-Special Educational Support provides compensatory support for full degree students with physical or psychological disabilities, giving you the opportunity to undertake your studies on equal terms with other students.
+Special Educational Support (SPS) provides compensatory support for full degree students with physical or psychological disabilities, giving you the opportunity to undertake your studies on equal terms with other students.

-You are eligible to apply for Special Educational Support (SPS) if:
+You are eligible to apply for SPS:

-- > You are accepted into a full degree programme - Your disability is long-term (e.g. hearing or vision impairment, dyslexia, psychological, or physical disabilities) - You have formal documentation of your diagnosed disability (e.g. from a specialist physician) - > You are an active student - > You have a CPR-number
+- You are accepted into a full degree programme

+- Your disability is long-term (e.g. hearing or vision impairment, dyslexia, psychological, or physical

+- disabilities)

+- You are an active student

+- You have a CPR-number